Scientific-Computing-Lab/ADAR-GPT/README.md

 - **Pre-trained**: Model trained on original authors' dataset .
 Quick to evaluate but may not generalize to your data.
 - **Retrained**: Model trained from scratch on your exact dataset.
 Provides fair comparison.
 In our experiments: pre-trained EditPredict (F1=0.67) vs retrained (F1=0.78).

-#### Both-Strand Scoring

-The `--both_strands` flag evaluates both forward sequence and reverse-complement, taking the maximum probability.
-This can improve recall but may increase false positives.

 ### 1. EditPredict Baseline

 #### Option A: Quick Evaluation (Pre-trained Model)